DobbiKov/sci-trans-git/README.md

 ## Current development direction
 ### High priority direction
+1. Explore the ways to use the translation database and to provide the model the way and the style it should write the translation in.
-1. High priority direction is to explore and implement an "*RAG*" for the vocabulary, that is to say extract only essential translation pairs from the vocabulary and pass them to the prompt in order to reduce the number of tokens.
+2. Explore and implement an "*RAG*" for the vocabulary, that is to say extract only essential translation pairs from the vocabulary and pass them to the prompt in order to reduce the number of tokens.
-2. Explore the ways to use the translation database and to provide the model the way and the style it should write the translation in.

 ### Low priority direction
-Add the chunking support for `markdown` and the general text files.
+Add the chunking support for `markdown`, `myst` and the general text files.
+Implement `xml` tagged conversion and translation for `LaTeX` and `jupyter notebook`